 Painting and Sketching in Gleann Cholm Cille

 I've been making pictures on the west coast and in particular in Gleann Cholm Cille (Glen for short) for years now.
-Having tutored the week long course in 2015 and 2016 I've been asked back for a 2017 session.
 I've pulled together my experience from previous classes and sketching tours to structure a week that should be fun, informative and productive.
 So on this page I have some notes on what we'll be getting up to and some tasters on the kind of pictures I like to make.
 Also jump to the end of this page for a few notes on things you might like to bring to get the most from the week from your preferred medium(s).
 Call back to this site as I am likely to need to update this page.

-If you wish to book for the week from 8 - 15 July 2017 then link to the Oideas Gael Website.
+If you wish to book for July 2019 then link to the Oideas Gael Website.
 Your reservation is with Oideas Gael!

 Bench at the main beach in Glen.
 All completed outdoors with an A4 sketchbook and 2B and 4B pencils.